serghiou/best-of-data-science/README.md

 **[Pipes.](https://www.datacamp.com/community/tutorials/pipe-r-tutorial)** Tutorial.
 A fantastic and comprehensive tutorial on how to use pipes in R - these are now becoming standard in R syntax.

 **[magrittr.](https://cran.r-project.org/web/packages/magrittr/vignettes/magrittr.html)** Package.
 Tutorial.
 The standard package for the commonest pipes used in R - very useful to go through as it introduces many super-useful operators.
+I especially like "%<>%", which uses and updates an object at the same time.

 **[Hadley Wickham's Style Guide.](http://adv-r.had.co.nz/Style.html)** Tutorial.
 Guidelines.
 This in combination with the style guide by Google (referenced in the website) are the most standard coding styles in R.